-Newly completed Worklofts and Flatiron Lofts are the city’s first residential loft style development to include some true work - studio commercial condominiums in the development.
+Worklofts and Flatiron Lofts were the city’s first residential loft style development to include some true work - studio commercial condominium units in the development.
 Both Flatiron Lofts and Worklofts are located in Toronto’s newly blossoming East-end.
-Both developments are delivering over 35,000SF of prime retail and commercial space that will help kick- start the commercialization of Carlaw Avenue.
+Both developments are delivering over 35,000 Sq Ft of prime retail and commercial space that have helped kick- start the commercialization of Carlaw Avenue.
 An important aspect of Lamb Development Corp’s business plan is to help stimulate fallow urban areas.
-With over 260 units being built, Worklofts and Flatiron Lofts are helping to rejuvenate Queen Street, east of the DVP and redefine an area in transition.
+With over 260 units built, Worklofts and Flatiron Lofts are helping to rejuvenate Queen Street east of the DVP and redefine an area in transition.

-The King East at King Street East and Parliament is also now completed.
-This 215 unit high-rise anchors the last original intersection of the old town of York (Toronto).
-Like all Lamb Development Corp. developments, it is architecturally spectacular, and provides a modern and unique marker to the end of the old city.
-The building offers an innovative 2-level mezzanine style retail space of 14,000SF that is already a hit on Toronto’s Furniture Row.
+The King East at King Street East and Parliament is a 215 unit high-rise anchoring the last original intersection of the old town of York (Toronto).
+Like all Lamb Development Corp. projects, it is architecturally spectacular and provides a modern and unique marker to the end of the old city.
+The building offers an innovative 2-level mezzanine style retail space of 14,000 Sq Ft that is a hit on Toronto’s Furniture Row.

 By collaborating with two of Toronto’s best modernist architectural firms, Core Architects and architects Alliance (aA), Lamb Development Corp. is providing architectural statements that will stand the test of time.
 Brad J. Lamb has long associated all of his developments, and those of his clients, with the most current and relevant interior designers available.
-A company philosophy of providing what would be expensive upgrades elsewhere as standard finishes at all LDC developments has been nothing short of revolutionary.
+The Lamb Standard is the company philosophy of providing what would be expensive upgrades elsewhere as standard finishes at all LDC developments has been nothing short of revolutionary.
 Lamb Development Corp’s goal is to bring excellent condominium design with spectacular clean modern architecture allowing both the building residents and the residents of the city to mutually benefit from an invigorating and thoughtful experience.

-These 8 projects represent an additional 1,500 units.
-Out of country developments include the five-hundred acre resort at El Cabo Rojo on the south-west coast of the Dominican Republic and the Zen Villas in Roatan, Honduras.
+These 8 projects represent an additional 2,600 units.
+Out of country developments include the 500 acre resort at El Cabo Rojo on the south-west coast of the Dominican Republic and the Zen Villas in Roatan, Honduras.
 All projects are guaranteed to break the mould and excite the soul.